-URS independent audit of Jackgreen confirms that its GreenPower product, Jackgreen Power, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.3.
+URS' independent audit of Origin Energy confirms that its GreenPower product, Earth'schoice, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.4.
+Key data relevant to the audit is presented in the following tables.